-- (8) Amounts reflect estimated cost of benefit continuation for 36 months, in each case, pursuant to the terms of employment agreements in effect on December 31, 2018. - (9) Amounts reflect, in the case of Mr. Payne, the 2018 annual bonus of \$300,000 as his bonus is 100% discretionary and in the case of Messrs.
-Elliot and Phillips represent 100% of their target bonus payout for the year of termination under the terms of employment agreements in effect on December 31, 2018. - (10) Amounts reflect accelerated vesting of shares of restricted stock pursuant to our 2017 Plan.
-At December 31, 2018, all outstanding options had an exercise price below the closing price of our Common Stock and as such were excluded from the table above.
+- (1) Reflects payment of annual bonus pursuant to the terms of their employment agreements in effect on December 31, 2019.
+These amounts represent 100% of their target bonus payout due to the assumption that such NEOs' employment terminated on the last day of the year. - (2) Amounts reflect estimated cost of benefit continuation for 18 months pursuant to the terms of employment agreements in effect on December 31, 2019. - (3) Reflects accelerated vesting of shares of restricted stock and options pursuant to the terms of employment agreements in effect on December 31, 2019 and related award agreements upon death and disability.
+At December 31, 2019, certain outstanding options had an exercise price below the closing price of our Common Stock and as such were excluded from the table above.
+Performance awards